armory/docs/content/en/scale-agent/install/quickstart.md

 ---
-title: Armory Scale Agent Quick Start
+title: "Quick Start: Spinnaker and the Armory Scale Agent"
 linkTitle: Quick Start
 description: >
-  This guide shows you how to install Spinnaker with the Armory Scale Agent in your Kubernetes cluster.
+  This guide shows you how to use the Spinnaker Operator to install Spinnaker and the Scale Agent in the same Kubernetes cluster for testing the Scale Agent's features.
 weight: 1
 ---